gryter/plentyofphish/README.md

 # Policy

-The Steemcleaners team will manually downvote ("Flag") Steem accounts to zero reputation, with @steemcleaners and/or @spaminator, under the following circumstances:
+The Steemcleaners team will manually downvote ("Flag") Steem accounts to zero reputation, with @hivewatchers and/or @spaminator, under the following circumstances:
 1. The account is actively posting phishing messages;
 2. The account will likely be used to post phishing messages in the near future; and
 3. The account was created solely for the purposes of phishing.